 If there are more than four projects to be financed by the issue, attach a separate sheet of paper stating the NAICS codes and face amount of each project.

 For the purpose of determining NAICS codes where the project fits into more than one category, the ultimate use of the facility determines the NAICS code number.
 For example, an investment partnership financing a manufacturing facility should use the relevant manufacturing NAICS code, not the partnership's financial activities code.

-Complete this part only if the bonds are to be used to refund a prior issue of tax-exempt private activity bonds.
+Complete this part only if the bonds are to be used to refund a prior issue of tax-exempt bonds or taxable bonds.

 Lines 33 and 34.

 The remaining weighted average maturity is determined without regard to the refunding.
 The weighted average maturity is determined in the same manner as for line 21, column (d).

 Enter the last date on which any of the bonds being refunded will be called.